shapediver/sdTF/specification/1.0/README.md

 Version 1.0

-The ShapeDiver Transfer Format (sdTF) is an API-neutral exchange and storage format for trees of data items as used by parametric 3D modeling software like [Grasshopper®](https://www.grasshopper3d.com/).
+The Structured Data Transfer Format (sdTF) is an API-neutral exchange and storage format for trees of data items as used by parametric 3D modeling software like [Grasshopper®](https://www.grasshopper3d.com/).

 Last Updated: March 10, 2021